Updated: Jun 15

 A couple of years ago it seemed as though vaginas suddenly got a revamp, all of a sudden they were 'yonis' 'cunts' or 'vulvas'.
 Recently I came to see why as I suddenly became aware that this body part I have had for all of my life could only be termed by the individual parts that comprised it and not one consolidatory term.
 I could refer to my clitoris, inner labia, outer labia, vulva, vagina, urethra etc. but only had 'vagina' if I wanted to refer to the whole thing.
 How the hell are we supposed to have a sense of confidence and congruency if we don't even have adequate language for our genitals?
 And not only that but the only one we did have is now considered the second most offensive word in the WHOLE english language, second only to the N word.

 The upsurge in popularity of the words yoni and cunt could well also be because of the etymological origins of the word 'vagina'.
-Derived from the Latin ‘sword-sheath’ originally applied by male anatomists to all muscle coverings and referring only to the internal canal, this term implies that the female body is simply a receptacle for a weapon.
+Derived from the Latin ‘sword-sheath’ originally applied by male anatomists to all muscle coverings and referring only to the internal canal, this term implies that our bodies are simply receptacles for a weapon.
 HELL NO!
 Lots more people are using the word vulva instead these days but it's still not the whole picture.

 If we want the whole picture we have to travel back in time, to a point in history where not only was there a term that encapsulated our entire genital area but its power was well understood.
 A Middle English proverb from a manuscript around 1325 fully understood the power of the pussy, it says: 'Give your cunt wisely and make your demands after the wedding'.
 Yes, at some point this was simply an ordinary, anatomical word thought to have come over with the Anglo-Saxons.
 In 1230 in London at a time when streets were named by the common activities of that street there was even a street called Gropecunt Lane, a place synonymous with sex work (it's now called Grape Lane).